juanpradana/ESP32-DHT11/README.md

 This repository for ESP32 to use dht11 sensor

 # Requirement
-Yotu need to install "DHT Sensor library from Adafruit.
+Yotu need to install "DHT Sensor library" from Adafruit.

 # Wiring
 ESP32 >> DHT11